JuanitoFatas/Guides/guides/edge/configuring.md

 #### Using Passenger

-Passenger makes it easily to run your application in a subdirectory.
+Passenger makes it easy to run your application in a subdirectory.
 You can find the relevant configuration in the
 [passenger manual](http://www.modrails.com/documentation/Users%20guide%20Apache.html#deploying_rails_to_sub_uri).